Experimental CDM Convective Forecast Planning Guidance Help

 4. Presentation Format:

-available via the National Weather Service Telecommunications Gateway
+The experimental CCFP guidance is available via the National Weather Service

-(NWSTG) circuit in an ASCII coded text format.
-An example of the
+Telecommunications Gateway (NWSTG) circuit in an ASCII coded text format.

 The format of the fields in the above graphic are described below.